cloudinary/cloudinary_js/README.md

 Cloudinary provides URL and HTTP based APIs that can be easily integrated with any Web development framework.

-For Javascript, Cloudinary provides a jQuery plugin for simplifying the integration even further.

-The direct image upload feature of the plugin is based on https://github.com/blueimp/jQuery-File-Upload

 ## Getting started guide

 ![](http://res.cloudinary.com/cloudinary/image/upload/see_more_bullet.png)  **Take a look at our [Getting started guide for jQuery](http://cloudinary.com/documentation/jquery_integration#getting_started_guide)**.